Family Homes

 Credit: Ikea

 When I was looking for a new high chair, I did the first thing I always do: Ask my mom friends for their recommendation.
-The consensus among the group was that the IKEA ANTILOP high chair is sturdy, easy to construct, and cheap ($29.99).
+The consensus among the group was that the IKEA ANTILOP high chair is sturdy, easy to construct, and cheap (less than $20!).
 The ANTILOP also has the benefit of being the preferred high chair at most of the cafes I frequent with my daughter (and my mom friends), so she’d be familiar with it.

-So I turned to Etsy to help me make my IKEA high chair stylish.
-Did you know you can buy and DIY accessories to upgrade the ANTILOP?
+Did you know you can buy and DIY a foot rest, leg covers, placemat, cushion and cushion cover to upgrade the ANTILOP?
 You can!
 And it makes a huge difference.
-Here’s what I did.
+Here’s what I did:

 Credit: Zoe Pickburn